100askTeam/100ask_lvgl_docs/docs/integration/bindings/micropython.rst

    <details>
      <summary>显示原文</summary>

-If you want to experiment with LVGL + Micropython without downloading anything - you can use our online simulator!
-It's a fully functional LVGL + Micropython that runs entirely in the browser and allows you to edit a python script and run it.
+If you want to experiment with LVGL + MicroPython without downloading anything - you can use our online simulator!
+It's a fully functional LVGL + MicroPython that runs entirely in the browser and allows you to edit a python script and run it.

 `Click here to experiment on the online simulator <https://sim.lvgl.io/>`__